Workflow Reference¶

 BuildGraph¶

-Exports the network graph to JSON (node-link format) for external analysis.
-Not required for other steps, which construct internal views.
+Export the network graph to node-link JSON for external analysis.
+Optional for other steps.

 NetworkStats¶